intellitrend/zabbixapi-php/README.md

 Logout from Zabbix Server and also delete the authKey from filesystem.

-Only use this method if its really needed, because you cannot reuse the session later on.
+> **Note:** Only use this method if its really needed, because the session cannot be reused later on.

 * `return` void
 * `throws` Exception $e.
 API Error, Session issues or connection problems